wjdz99/aom/README.md

 ### Testing basics

-Currently there are two types of tests in the AV1 codec repository.
+There are several methods of testing the AV1 codec.
+All of these methods require the presence of the AV1 source code and a working build of the AV1 library and applications.

 #### 1. Unit tests: